Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 Sep 21, 2024

-In the process of Japanese translation, different honorifics and expressions not only represent the diversity of the language but also profoundly reflect the complexity of Japanese social etiquette and interpersonal relationships.
+In the process of Japanese translation, different tones, word choices, and expressions not only represent the diversity of the language but also profoundly reflect the complexity of etiquette and interpersonal relationships in Japanese society.

-Whether in daily life or business settings, the correct use of honorifics, humble, and polite language in Japanese translation not only helps convey information but also reflects the speaker's respect for the listener and self-restraint.
+Whether in daily life or business settings, the correct use of honorifics, humble language, and polite language in Japanese translation not only helps convey information but also reflects the speaker's respect for the listener and self-restraint.

-In this article, we will delve into honorifics, humble, and polite language in Japanese.
-Through specific application scenarios and comparative analysis in the translation process, you can better understand and appropriately use these language styles, and in using O.Translator When translating Japanese, choose the correct language.
+In this article, we will delve into the honorifics, humble language, and polite language in Japanese.
+Through specific application scenarios and comparative analysis during the translation process, you will better understand and appropriately use these language styles, and choose the correct language when translating Japanese using O.Translator.

 Honorifics

-Used to express respect for others.
-Typically used for superiors, clients, elders, or in formal situations.
+Used to express respect for the other party.
+It is usually used for superiors, clients, elders, or in formal occasions.

-Honorific language includes respectful verbs (for example: 行く=いらっしゃる, 見る=ご覧になる) and other forms of expression.
+Honorifics include respectful verbs (for example: 行く=いらっしゃる, 見る=ご覧になる) as well as other forms of expression.

-It is used to express respect for others, for example: 社長が会議にいらっしゃいます。It is used to express respect for others, making the text appear more formal and respectful.
+Used when expressing respect for others, for example: The president will be attending the meeting.
+Used when expressing respect for others, making the text appear more formal and respectful.

-It is used to lower one's own status and show respect to the other party.
-This is commonly used when communicating one's own actions or providing services, to express respect for the other party.
+Used to lower one's own status, showing respect for the other party.
+This is common when communicating one's own actions or providing services, expressing one's respect for the other party.

 Humble language includes humble verbs (for example: 行く=参る, 見る=拝見する) and other forms of expression.

-When describing one's own actions, use it, for example: 私が会議に参ります, to show humility and respect towards the other party.
+Used when describing one's own actions, for example: I will attend the meeting.
+To show humility and respect for the other party.

 Polite Language

-A tone in Japanese used to express politeness and respect, primarily by using forms like 「です」 and 「ます」 to make sentences appear more courteous and formal.
+A tone in Japanese that expresses politeness and respect is mainly achieved through the use of forms like 'です' and 'ます' to make sentences appear more courteous and formal.

 Polite language is very common in daily communication, business settings, and formal correspondence.
 It makes the text appear more polite and formal, but does not significantly increase special respect towards others.